 One-click installs plus developer access

 Beginners get 125+ one-click installers (WordPress, Joomla, Drupal, and more) and an intuitive control panel.
-Power users get cPanel or a managed WordPress dashboard, SSH, Git access, MySQL, and support for modern PHP versions, Python, and Node.js.
+Power users get cPanel, optional managed WordPress dashboards, SSH access, MySQL, and modern PHP—with Python/Node support depending on stack.

 This mix of simplicity and control makes GoDaddy workable for first-time site owners and hands-on developers alike.